People

 Annabel Brett specialises in the history of political thought in the late medieval and early modern periods, with a particular interest in natural law and the Aristotelian tradition.
 Topics of research include the concept of rights and the limits of obligation, nature and the environment, politics and space, the history of international law.
 She is the author of Liberty, right and nature: Individual rights in later scholastic thought (Cambridge, 1997) and Changes of state: nature and the limits of the city in early modern natural law (Princeton, 2011).

-Duncan Kelly is interested in modern political and economic ideas and their intellectual history, and relatedly, how those histories might shed light on contemporary politics.
-His publications include The State of the Political (Oxford, 2003), and The Propriety of Liberty (Princeton, 2010), while his next book is Politics and the Anthropocene (Polity, 2019).
-Current research focuses on the following areas (i) The intellectual history of the First World War (ii) Political theory and political judgment (iii) Histories of the history of political thought since 1848.
+Duncan Kelly is interested in modern political and economic ideas, their intellectual history, and relatedly, how those histories might shed light on contemporary politics.
+His publications include The State of the Political (Oxford, 2003), The Propriety of Liberty (Princeton, 2010), Politics and the Anthropocene (Polity, 2019).
+His latest book is Worlds of Wartime: The First World War and the Reconstruction of Modern Politics (Oxford, 2025).